Session-Level Evals

 )

 Finally, merge the evaluation results back with your session data and log them to Arize.
 The evaluation results are logged as attributes on the root span of the first trace in each session.
-This allows you to track session-level performance directly within the Arize platform.
+This allows you to track session-level performance directly within Arize AX.

 import pandas as pd